Best Chilean Foods and Where to Find Them in Santiago, Chile

 Mote con Huesillos

-Technically a drink, sneaky as dessert: stewed dried peaches in spiced syrup with a scoop of cooked wheat (mote).
-Served cold in a tall glass—summer in Santiago.
+Technically a drink, sneaky as dessert: stewed dried peaches in spiced syrup with a scoop of cooked wheat (mote), served cold in a tall glass.
+Summer in Santiago in a cup.

-Where: Carts around Parque Forestal, Cerro San Cristóbal base, and Plaza de Armas.
+Where: Carts around Parque Forestal, the base of Cerro San Cristóbal, and Plaza de Armas.

 Giant empanadas are the ultimate snack in Santiago, Chile

-• La Vega Central (Recoleta): Produce wonderland + tiny kitchens turning out stews, empanadas, and fresh juices.
+• La Vega Central (Recoleta): Produce wonderland plus tiny kitchens turning out stews, empanadas and fresh juices.
 Go hungry, bring small bills, and weave the aisles.

 • Mercado Central (Centro): Seafood central.
-Yes, it’s touristy; yes, the fish is still fantastic.
+Yes, it’s touristy; yes, the fish is still excellent.
 Walk the perimeter for simpler, cheaper stalls.

-• Barrio Lastarria: Post-museum grazing—wine bars, helado stands, and modern takes on classics.
+• Barrio Lastarria: Post-museum grazing — wine bars, helado stands, and modern takes on Chilean classics.

-• Bellavista: Night owls’ turf: chorrillanas, completos, pisco sours.
+• Bellavista: Night-owl territory: chorrillanas, completos, pisco sours.

-• Barrio Italia: Brunch, bakeries, and design shops—a slow afternoon well spent.
+• Barrio Italia: Brunch, bakeries, design shops — a slow afternoon well spent.

-• Ñuñoa & Plaza Ñuñoa: Locals’ Santiago: picadas for set lunches, craft beer for sunset.
+• Ñuñoa and Plaza Ñuñoa: Local Santiago: set lunches at picadas, craft beer for sunset.

 You have to try ceviche in Santiago, Chile